 But let’s put some of this in perspective.
 Writing is my full-time job.
-It’s how I pay for food, rent, bills, everything.
+It’s how I pay for food, bills, the mortgage, everything.
 I work forty to fifty hours a week.
 Sometimes closer to sixty as deadlines (contractual and self-imposed) loom.
 I know a few professional writers who have unrelated full time jobs, and then they’re still putting in twenty or thirty hours writing on top of that.
 There’s also time on social media and *cough* writing blog posts.
 Plus, I already get sent stuff to read by editors, publicists, and my agent.
 That’s part of the job, too.

 So—even on the very low end—we’re looking at a 55-60 hour work week.
 I don’t think that’s out of the ordinary for a professional writer.
 Heck, it might be even a bit sub-par, by the standards of some folks I know.

 And when, as a more-or-less-stranger, I ask someone to just look at my manuscript, I'm asking them to cut into that time.
 To cut into the “this is how I make a living” time.
 Or to cut into their free time, instead.
 If I ask them to pass something on to my agent or editor, I'm telling them they're nothing more than a conduit to me.

 If I’m going to be that person asking you to give up some of your free time or expertise or experience... here’s a few tips on how to improve my odds.
 I’m not saying they’ll guarantee success, but—and I bet this is true for most writers—the more of these that apply to me the better.